Why Is My Driving Test So Hard?

 Tips for the Practical Driving Test

-Every learner driver wants to know what they can do to help to make their driving test successful.
+Every learner driver wants to know what they can do to help make their driving test successful.

 The big golden rule is to make sure you are ready for your test before applying, especially if you’re lucky enough to get a cancellation.